1. Answers

 Introduction

-This guide will walk you through deploying the Jupyter Helm chart on a Rancher-managed Kubernetes cluster using Pulumi.
-We will use AWS as our cloud provider and TypeScript as our programming language, as per the Organization’s system prompts.
+This guide provides a step-by-step approach to deploying the Jupyter Helm chart on a Rancher-managed Kubernetes cluster using Pulumi.
+We will be utilizing AWS as the cloud provider and TypeScript for scripting, aligning with the organization’s system requirements.

 Step-by-Step Explanation